Board of Nursing

 Yes, it is not a requirement to reside in Virginia to hold a massage therapy license.
 However, 18VAC90-50-20(A) in the regulations governing the Licensure of Massage Therapists in the Commonwealth of Virginia requires that each applicant or license holder shall maintain a current address of record with the board.
 Any change in the address of record or the public address, if different from the address of record, shall be submitted in writing to the board within 30 days of such change.

 22. If you have an individual who has applied and qualifies for licensure in Virginia but has not obtained employment in Virginia, do you hold up their licensure until they have a Virginia address?

 No. Applicants or license holders do not have to obtain employment or reside in Virginia prior to becoming licensed in the Commonwealth of Virginia.
 However, 18VAC90-50-10 in the regulations governing the Licensure of Massage Therapists in the Commonwealth of Virginia requires that only someone who has been licensed by the Board of Nursing as a Massage Therapist may use any designation tending to imply that he/she is a “massage therapist” or “licensed massage therapist”.

 23. How do I request verification of my Virginia Massage License be sent to another state?

 Licensing and certifying authorities often require a letter of verification of the licenses and certifications you currently hold or have held in the past.
 These letters of verification are sometimes called “letters of good standing”.

-If the jurisdiction to which you are applying to gave you a form, simply forward the form or send a written request that includes: your first & last name, your current address, your Virginia massage certification number, and the address to the state licensing/certifying body requesting the verification.
+If the jurisdiction to which you are applying to gave you a form, simply forward the form or send a written request that includes: your first & last name, your current address, your Virginia massage license number, and the address to the state licensing/certifying body requesting the verification.
 Along with your request, please send a check or money order payable to “Treasurer of Virginia” in the amount of thirty-five dollars ($35.00) to: